mSpy Review 2026: Parental Control or Surveillance Scout?

 mSpy WhatsApp conversation monitoring

-Interestingly, the Facebook Messaging tab didn't update despite us using it multiple times.
+Interestingly, the Facebook Messaging tab didn't update even though we used it multiple times.
 The messages we sent were tracked in the keylogger tab, though, which tracks everything typed on the keyboard.

-Finally, mSpy didn't update to show us our Discord conversations, but it was able to show the usernames of who we were talking to.
+Finally, mSpy didn't update to show us our Discord conversations, but it did show the usernames of who we were talking to.

 mSpy Discord monitoring

-The app was able to accurately track our browsing history, location, and text messages.
-It also grabbed our photos and videos and displayed them neatly in their tabs.
+The app accurately tracked our browsing history, location, and text messages.
+It also grabbed our photos and videos and neatly displayed them in their respective tabs.

-The keylogger means that everything that's typed is tracked, not just what's sent to other people, so that could be a major security risk for passwords and other sensitive information.
+A keylogger tracks everything typed, not just what's sent to other people, so it could be a major security risk for passwords and other sensitive information.

-The mSpy Extreme option, which we didn't buy, also allows for remote camera and microphone monitoring, which means you turn the camera on and watch or listen to what's happening.
+The mSpy Extreme option, which we didn't buy, also allows remote camera and microphone monitoring, meaning you can turn the camera on to watch or listen to what's happening.
+It also allows for recording entire phone conversations on iOS and Android.

 Top alternatives

-While mSpy offers a range of monitoring features, there are other parental control services on the market that may better cater to different preferences or specific needs.
+While mSpy offers a range of monitoring features, other parental control services on the market may better suit different preferences or specific needs.
 Here are some leading parental control apps we've tested, each with a unique feature that sets it apart:

 Service